even4void/aliquote/content/post/revisiting-cronbach-s-alpha.md

 ![](/img/20100924210640.png)

 As can be seen, lower internal consistencies are found for low number of items, low average item correlation, and when there is no unidimensionality.
-I happened to produce a similar plot as follows (it needs <i class="fa fa-file-code-o fa-1x"></i> `cronbach_alpha.R`, which may be download as [Gist 595886](http://gist.github.com/595886)):
+I happened to produce a similar plot as follows (it needs `cronbach_alpha.R`, which may be download as [Gist 595886](http://gist.github.com/595886)):

 ```r
 library(lattice)